METALS-Aluminium hits one-month low on global demand worries

 By Eric Onstad

-LONDON, Aug 1 (Reuters) - Aluminium prices hit their lowest in around a month on Thursday on fears of weak consumption after the world’s biggest steelmaker cut its global demand forecast and Chinese data showed shrinking factory activity.
+LONDON, Aug 1 (Reuters) - Aluminium prices hit their lowest in about a month on Thursday on fears of weak consumption after the world’s biggest steelmaker cut its global demand forecast and Chinese data showed shrinking factory activity.

-Top steelmaker ArcelorMittal cut its estimate for global steel demand growth to 0.5% and 1.5% in 2019 from a previous forecast of 1%-1.5%.
+Top steelmaker ArcelorMittal cut its estimate for global steel demand growth to between 0.5% and 1.5% in 2019 from a previous forecast of 1%-1.5%.

 “It’s a read-across from the steel side.
 People are getting a bit nervous about the demand side and seasonally this is also weak period for global industrial demand,” said Colin Hamilton, director of commodities research at BMO Capital.